 Students' Legal Assistance ("SLA") seeks to enhance the students' experience at Southern Illinois University, Carbondale by advising students of their specific legal issues, which would enable them to overcome legal obstacles which might otherwise impede their educational progress.
 We, also, strive to enrich the Saluki experience by educating the students of their legal rights, legal responsibilities and collateral consequences through preventive legal education activities.
 Further, SLA provides an environment for law clerks ("lawyers in training") and paralegal interns (paraprofessionals) to acquire valuable and/or mandatory legal skills and professional experience.

-The primary goal of the Student Ombudsperson is to provide students confidential consultation in assisting with the possible resolution of University related concerns, grievances and appeals.
+The primary goal of the Student Ombudsperson is to provide students impartial and informal consultation in assisting with the possible resolution of University related concerns and issues.
 The Student Ombudsperson is a resource for students in navigating the University while seeking resolution to individual student concerns.
-The Student Ombudsperson is an impartial employee who is trained and skilled in interpersonal communication, problem solving, conflict management and dispute resolution.
+The Student Ombudsperson is a designated administrator who is trained and skilled in interpersonal communication, problem solving, and conflict management.

 Brian Beccue, Assistant Dean of Students